Valgus alignment of feet in children. Flat valgus foot deformity - we are looking for a good orthopedist. How to diagnose hallux valgus in a child

 • lower back.

-You can complete the massage session with a foot bath, in which warm water will gradually become cold, parents should add cold water at a slow pace.
-Vigorous rubbing of the feet, lower legs and thighs with a hard towel is useful.
+You can end the massage session with a foot bath, in which warm water will gradually turn cold, parents should add cold water at a slow pace.
+Vigorous rubbing of the feet, legs and thighs with a hard towel is helpful.

-Usually a massage course is prescribed for 10-14 days, then after a 2-3-week break, the course is repeated.
-Massage improves blood circulation in the lower extremities, strengthens ligaments and muscles.
+Typically, a massage course is prescribed for 10-14 days, then after a 2-3 week break the course is repeated.
+Massage improves blood supply to the lower extremities, strengthens ligaments and muscles.

 Foot baths

-And at mild form illness, and with a deformation of 2-3-4 degrees, it is useful to give the child evening relaxing baths with healing effect.
-For them, use warm water with an added decoction of medicinal plants.
+And when mild form illness, and with deformation of 2-3-4 degrees, it is useful to give the child evening relaxing baths with therapeutic effect.
+They use warm water with added decoction of medicinal plants.

-Usually, a decoction helps to soothe the legs, improve blood circulation, relieve swelling and tension. chamomile(for 250 ml of water - 1 teaspoon of dry herbal collection).
-You can also use burdock root with the addition of a teaspoon of ordinary baking soda to the solution ready for the bath.
+Usually, a decoction helps to soothe the legs, improve blood circulation, relieve swelling and tension. pharmaceutical chamomile(for 250 ml of water - 1 teaspoon of dry herbal collection).
+You can also use burdock root and add a teaspoon of regular baking soda to the solution ready for the bath.

 Paraffin therapy

-This is a method of alternative therapy, which in no way cancels the classic in this case massage, gymnastics, physiotherapy and wearing orthopedic shoes.
-However, this method has proven to be an effective adjuvant treatment.
+This is a method of alternative therapy, which in no way replaces the classic massage, gymnastics, physiotherapy and wearing orthopedic shoes in this case.
+However, this method has proven itself as an effective auxiliary treatment.

-The essence of paraffin therapy is in the imposition of a thermal compress from a special purified paraffin on a sore spot, preheated, plastic and elastic.
+The essence of paraffin therapy is applying a heat compress made of special purified paraffin to the sore spot, preheated, plastic and elastic.

-In the case of a flat-valgus setting, the procedure is called "paraffin boots".
-From medical paraffin, by applying it to the feet and ankle, “boots” are formed, which are wrapped in polyethylene on top.
+In the case of plano-valgus placement, the procedure is called “paraffin boots”.
+From medical paraffin, by applying it to the feet and ankles, “boots” are formed, which are wrapped in polyethylene on top.
 A warm compress is kept on the legs for about 15-20 minutes.
-This allows you to warm the muscles and ligaments, improve blood circulation.
+This allows you to warm the muscles and ligaments and improve blood circulation.

-Procedures can be carried out in courses, as well as massage.
-For this, it is also not necessary to sign up for a paraffin therapy session in medical Center or clinic, paraffin is sold in pharmacies, and it home use will not cause any problems.
+The procedures can be carried out in courses, just like massage.
+To do this, it is also not necessary to sign up for a paraffin therapy session at medical Center or clinic, paraffin is sold in pharmacies, and it home use will not cause any difficulties.

 Gymnastics

 The gymnastic complex for this pathology includes more than 20 exercises aimed at strengthening the muscles and ligaments of the lower extremities.
-A specialist instructor in the exercise therapy room in the clinic at the place of residence will be able to teach parents and the child therapeutic exercises.
+A specialist instructor will be able to teach parents and children therapeutic gymnastics in the exercise therapy room at the clinic at their place of residence.

-The exercises are simple, accessible to everyone, they should be performed daily, at home.
-You can include in the complex a block of exercises in a standing position on a special massage mat.
-For these purposes, you can choose an orthopedic applicator mat, made of rigid materials and having a sufficiently high rigid relief or based on massage needles.
+The exercises are simple, accessible to everyone, and should be performed daily at home.
+You can include a block of exercises in a standing position on a special massage mat.
+For these purposes, you can choose an orthopedic mat applicator, made of hard materials and having a fairly high hard relief or based on massage needles.

 An orthopedic surgeon will also help you choose the right mat.